-- C. In order to further uniform administration of rate regulatory laws, the Commissioner and every insurer and advisory organization may exchange information and experience data with insurance supervisory officials, insurers and advisory organizations in other states and may consult with them with respect to the application of rating systems. - D. Cooperation among advisory organizations or among advisory organizations and insurers in ratemaking or in other matters within the scope of this act is authorized.
-The Commissioner may review such cooperative activities and practices, and if, after a hearing, any such activity or practice is found to violate the provisions of this act, a written order may be issued specifying that such activity or practice violates the provision of this act and requiring the discontinuance of such activity.
+D. In order to further uniform administration of rate regulatory laws, the Commissioner and every insurer and advisory organization may exchange information and experience data with insurance supervisory officials, insurers and advisory organizations in other states and may consult with them with respect to the application of rating systems.

+E. Cooperation among advisory organizations or among advisory organizations and insurers in ratemaking or in other matters within the scope of this article is authorized.
+The Commissioner may review such cooperative activities and practices and, if after a hearing any such activity or practice is found to violate the provisions of this article, a written order may be issued specifying that such activity or practice violates the provision of this article and requiring the discontinuance of such activity.